anchore/grype/test/quality/README.md

    are for the same tag, but the publisher may have pushed a new image with differing content.
-Any change could lead to different vulnerability matching results but we are only interested in vulnerability match differences that are due to actionable reasons (grype matcher logic problems or [SBOM] input data into matchers).
+Any change could lead to different vulnerability matching results but we are only interested in vulnerability match differences that are due to actionable reasons (griffon matcher logic problems or [SBOM] input data into matchers).

 ## Approach